justqwertty/ProjectFacialRecognition/README.md

 step 4 is to compare the unique features to all the faces you know

-and Adam Geitge published a very easy to use Module in python called Face_Recognition
+which is then used by Adam Geitge's Face_Recognition Module in python

 Highly reccomend you check out  Murtaza Hassan's FACE RECOGNITION + ATTENDANCE PROJECT | OpenCV Python | Computer Vision Video to get an idea on how to use this